icedpygui/IcedPyGui/README.md

 ## Intro

-Iced is a great GUI for Rust but it's still early in the development cycle, more good things will follow.
+Iced is a great GUI for Rust, but it's still early in the development cycle.
+More good things will follow.

-This project is the first I have published and so I expect I'll learn a lot and hopefully you can bare with me.
+This project is the first I have published, so I expect I'll learn a lot, and hopefully, you can bear with me.

-Rust's strict typing is mostly shielded from the python user but if you venture too far, you'll get burned with an error, so behave yourselves :)
+Rust's strict typing is mostly shielded from the Python user, but if you venture too far, you'll get burned with an error, so behave yourselves :)

-Iced uses a messaging system which acts like a callback and no widget ids are used except for the containers and windows.
-This posed a bit of a problem in IPG but in most cases it was solved by mapping an id to the widget.
-In cases where this was not possible, the code was pull into IPG and an id was added in with fairly simple changes so it shouldn't be hard to keep those few items updated.
+Iced uses a messaging system that acts like a callback, and no widget IDs are used except for the containers and windows.
+This posed a bit of a problem in IPG, but in most cases, it was solved by mapping an ID to the widget.
+In cases where this was not possible, the code was pulled into IPG, and an ID was added with fairly simple changes, so it shouldn't be hard to keep those few items updated.

-Iced doesn't use the concept of user data being passed around but when using DPG, sometimes the ability to send user data was very helpful.
+Iced doesn't use the concept of user data being passed around, but when using DPG, sometimes the ability to send user data was very helpful.
 Therefore, this concept was added to IPG.

-Each widget in IPG has a used data parameter which passes any additional information needed by the callback.
-The user data is special because it is only passed through to rust and back out as a PyObject or PyAny.
-Therefore any python data can be used since it is never extracted into a rust type.
+This user data is special because it is only passed through to Rust and back out as a `PyObject` or `PyAny`.
+Therefore, any Python data can be used since it is never extracted into a Rust type.

 ## Important rules

-* Import IPG as indicated below in the demo code and any parameter class needed for the widgets.
+Import IPG as indicated below in the demo code and any parameter class needed for the widgets.

-* Instantiate the Rust structure then add your containers and widgets.
+Instantiate the Rust structure, then add your containers and widgets.

-* The last line of code to execute must be ipg.start_session().
+The last line of code to execute must be ipg.start_session().
 Any code after that will not be executed because Iced is now running.
-You can place it anywhere, just make sure its last executed.
-If you start your program and nothing happens, it might mean that you aren't executing start_session() or you forgot to add it in, been there, done that.
+You can place it anywhere, just make sure it's the last to be executed.
+If you start your program and nothing happens, it might mean that you aren't executing start_session() or you forgot to add it in.
+Been there, done that.

-* Every widget needs to have a parent container previously defined and every container needs to have a window and optionally a parent container defined.
-If the container is placed into a window then no parent_id is required.
+Every widget needs to have a parent container previously defined, and every container needs to have a window and optionally a parent container defined.
+If the container is placed into a window, then no parent_id is required.

-* Therefore at least one window needs to be added first and at least one container needs to be added to the window before any widgets are added.
+Therefore, at least one window needs to be added first, and at least one container needs to be added to the window before any widgets are added.
 As long as you have defined a parent, you can add a widget.

 ## Let's get started with out first program

 Further below you'll find the full code to be tested in your IDE.
 Sometimes the these code snippets don't paste properly into the IDE if the parameter names are in them.
 But since these snippets are for learning, they need to be there for better understanding.
-So look further down for the full code to copy and paste.
+So look further down for the full code to copy and paste or use the readme_code.py file in the examples folder.

 First we import IPG from icedpygui.
 This is a Rust structure to be instantiated.
 We will be using a container and a column, these have alignment parameters so we need to import the parameters classes so that we don't have to type in strings which result in irritating typos.
 We'll also be updating a text widget to show some results, therefore the text parameter class is needed.